Search This Blog

 Effective Virtual Meetings

-Today's project environments face a unique challenge in holding effective meetings that contain team members physically absent due to geographic limitations spanning multiple timezones.
+Today's project environments face a unique challenge in holding effective meetings that contain team members physically absent due to geographic limitations spanning multiple time zones.
 Let us peel the layers of effective meetings.

 Second, now that we have addressed quickly to eliminate unnecessary meetings, let us look at distributed team members that lack non-verbal clues.
 These meetings further go beyond an actionable agenda with enough time for team members to review any required information to be prepared for the meeting.
 Some norms need to exist to understand time and culture boundaries.
-People may take the calls from vehicles and home, irregular hours for some participants, etc. So, muting phones unless talking, ensuring technology clashes such as not using computer microphones creating background echoes, avoiding too many parameters like conference id, password, audio key, etc besides dialing into the bridge making it difficult for people to take the call from moving vehicles, understanding constraints with the number of ports available for group meeting, and differentiating webinar versus group meetings where one person alone can talk versus many can talk at the same time are all some examples of additional meeting etiquettes.
+People may take the calls from vehicles and home, irregular hours for some participants, etc. So, muting phones unless talking, ensuring technology clashes such as not using computer microphones creating background echoes, avoiding too many parameters like conference id, password, audio key, etc. besides dialing into the bridge making it difficult for people to take the call from moving vehicles, understanding constraints with the number of ports available for group meeting, and differentiating webinar versus group meetings where one person alone can talk versus many can talk at the same time are all some examples of additional meeting etiquettes.

 These supplement the known order in which people introduce themselves.
 For instance, people can name the next person to talk, share input, or introduce.